alexrobincrabbe/Wordwell/README.md

 # Deployment

-Note: in order to deploy the game, you will need a copy of the creds.json file, which is not included in the github repository for security reasons.
+Note: in order to deploy, you will need a database hosting service, and a cloudinary account.
+The URLs need to be added to the env.py file.

 ## local deployment